7 steps to evaluating different cryptocurrencies

 The team behind the project

 Many new cryptocurrency traders often make mistakes when assessing project teams, especially Hard and Soft Forks.
 For example, there is a lot of excitement around the forks of Ethereum and Bitcoin.
 It’s important to note that the fork isn’t necessarily the same team as the main/ core blockchain.
 The teams behind forked blockchains often lack the vision and technical skills of the founding teams behind the core blockchains, and as a result, are typically less attractive opportunities for cryptocurrency investors.

 Product use case

-The second most important factor is product use case, does the virtual token have a strong use case to grant adoption.
-Without adoption a token is simply just a collection of 1’s and 0s on the web.
-Ask yourself the simple question, would you use this token in your daily life?
-Or can you see someone else using it.
-The main question to consider about the product is whether or not the product solves or will solve an important problem for a vast amount of people.
+The second most important factor is a product use case, does the digital asset have a strong use case to gain wide-scale adoption?
+Without adoption, a cryptocurrency is simply just a long string of code on the internet.
+Ask yourself if you would use this token in your daily life?
+Or can you see someone else using it?
+The main thing to remember when evaluating a cryptocurrency is whether or not the product behind the cryptocurrency solves or will solve an important problem for a vast amount of people.
 You want the cryptocurrency to solve a big problem for a broad number of people.
 Remember, the more a cryptocurrency is used, the higher the value.

-Also, the technical specification that describes the product needs to be thorough, demonstrating mastery of the subject matter.

 You must ask yourself two questions.
-Does that segment have the potential to grow?
-And, are there people out there who want and need this product right now?
+Does the target market have the potential to grow?
+And, are there people out there who WANT and NEED this product right now?

-Right now, we are heavily focused on products that solve problems for the existing crypto community rather than products that solve problems beyond the crypto community.
+Currently, the cryptocurrency market is heavily focused on products that solve problems for the existing crypto community rather than products that solve problems beyond the crypto community.
 For the cryptocurrency market is going to grow rapidly it needs to become much more diversified, a cryptocurrency exchange ICO pops up near enough every day.
 This niche has become very saturated unless this ICO has a plan to revolutionise cryptocurrency exchanges, why bother?
 You want to find projects that have the potential for wide-scale of adoption outside of the crypto/ blockchain space, in booming industries such as Transport, Education, Agriculture and Healthcare.

-The third factor is traction, how effective and efficient are the team delivering on their vision.
-In the best case the team already would have a minimum viable product, at least some technology that they have put together.
-The company behind the cryptocurrency ahould have a roadmap that they follow stricly, which can usually be found on their website.
+The third factor is traction, how effective and efficient are the team delivering on their vision?
+In the best case, the team already would have a minimum viable product, at least some technology that they have put together.
+The company behind the cryptocurrency should have a roadmap that they are following strictly, which can usually be found on their website.
 A roadmap is similar to a business plan, outlining the business goals and deadlines for completion.

 The seventh factor is other investors, who are invested in this company.
-Is the company only an Initial coin offering or has the team already been backed by a venture capital firm prior to the ICO?
+Is the company only an Initial Coin Offering or has the team already been backed by a venture capital firm prior to the ICO?
 Typically a company that has already had a collection of legitimate and reputable investors will do better than one without.
 Clearly, the invested company has seen some value to this project and feel as though it will do well.

 Value is relative; we think that cryptocurrencies will continue to grow in value over the long-term and we also think there are tremendous misallocations right now between projects with in-the-moment value and projects with long-term fundamental value.
 By focusing on fundamentals, we think it’s possible to benefit in the long-run.

-All of these factors can also be applied to traditional markets and companies such as Forex and Stocks.
+Of course, all of these factors can also be applied to traditional markets and companies such as Forex and Stocks.